bukunmialuko/excursy/README.md

 <br />

 ## Contributing
-- Contributions are welcomed.
+Contributions are welcomed via PRs
-- Crate a descriptive PR to contribute.

 ## 😃 Show some love ❤️😍😍